 1) Wishing Tree Guestbook

 Place beautiful cherry blossom, manzanita, or magnolia branches in a pot.
 Make cards with ribbons attached and ask guests to write their well wishes or advice and hang the cards on the branches.
-Makes for a pretty keepsake for around the house afterwards
+Makes for a pretty keepsake for around the house afterward.

 Assemble postcards of the city or state where your wedding is held.
 Ask guests to sign the back of a postcard and slip it into a unique mailbox.
 This guestbook type would be perfect for a travel-themed wedding!